 - Short Term Consultancy

-Scott-Baumann, Alison and Cheruvallil-Contractor, Sariya (2015) Islamic Education in Britain: pluralist paradigms.
+Scott-Baumann, Alison and Cheruvallil-Contractor, Sariya (2015) Islamic Education in Britain: new pluralist paradigms.
 London; New York: Bloomsbury.

 Scott-Baumann, Alison (2013) Ricoeur and the negation of happiness.
 New York; London: Bloomsbury.